How to draw birds of any feather.

 Learn the basics of drawing birds digitally with this step-by-step tutorial.

 From hummingbirds to toucans.

-Birds come in all shapes, colors, and sizes.
+Birds come in all shapes, colours and sizes.
 It’s one of the reasons they’re such fun and interesting animals to draw.
 But that variety can make it intimidating to know where to start.
-By practicing easy techniques using curved lines and small circles to form the basic shapes of a bird’s body, this drawing tutorial will show you how to create a beautiful illustration of your favorite bird using Adobe Stock and Adobe Fresco.
+By practising easy techniques using curved lines and small circles to form the basic shapes of a bird’s body, this drawing tutorial will show you how to create a beautiful illustration of your favourite bird using Adobe Stock and Adobe Fresco.